Government and Academic Research Alliances

 CTSI Pilot Funding - Requests for Applications

 CTSI Pilot Awards Program and CTSI Incubator Program requests applications for investigator-initiated pilot studies for faculty and trainees, UNYTE Translational Research Network grants and is introducing a new Clinical Trials Methods and Technologies grant.
-Applications are due by September 2, 2014.
-For more information the full RFA is available: RFA Pilot Awards Program and RFA Incubator Program.
-Direct questions to email@example.com.
+Deadline for applications is closed.
+Direct questions to firstname.lastname@example.org.

 The National Institute of Standards and Technology (NIST) awarded 19 Advanced Manufacturing Technology Planning Grants as part of their Advanced Manufacturing Technology Consortia (AMTech).
 This program was created to fund the development of technology aimed at strengthening US manufacturing and innovation performance across industries.